St Herman's Orthodox Church

 Emanuel Sas and Christina Wesche

 Christina, daughter of Fr Paul & Presbytera, was officially engaged to Emanuel Sas on Thursday, June 26.
 Emanuel is the son of Fr Aurel and Presbytera Lydia Sas, priest and presbytera of the Romanian Orthodox Church in Las Vegas.
-Christina and Emanuel are planning a wedding at St Herman's next May.
+Christina and Emanuel are planning a wedding at St Herman's on Sunday, May 24, at 4 pm.
+The Very Rev Fr Vladimir Lecko will perform the sacrament.

 Chrismation